 - the property you are looking for will be your main residence

-- your household incomes does not exceed £80,000 per year
+- your household income does not exceed £80,000 per year

 Some shared ownership homes are subject to property criteria which will restrict who will be eligible to buy.
-Where this applies, this will be clearly stated in the sales information.
+Where this applies, it will be clearly stated in the sales information.